Kids hate uncomfortable undies

 Moms of boys are seeing the difference too!
 Here's a review of our Liam Boxer Briefs:

-“Absolutely awesome!
+"Absolutely awesome!
 My son has sensitive skin and gets rashes from other brands of underwear.
-I bought these (I got the Liam boys boxer 3pk in size 2/3) to try and his rashes stopped.
-I got rid of his Hanes and Fruit of the Loom underwear and bought 3 more 3 pks!
-His Lucky & Me’s are so soft- even the waist band, they don’t stretch out, they don’t leave elastic marks, and fit so well he doesn’t even realize they are there.”
+I bought these to try and his rashes stopped.
+I got rid of his Hanes and Fruit of the Loom underwear and bought 3 more 3 packs!
+His Lucky & Me's are so soft- even the waist band, they don't stretch out, they don't leave elastic marks, and fit so well he doesn't even realize they are there."

 Buy your kids comfortable undies

 By sharing these stories and testimonials, we hope that other parents understand how bad undies can be a real problem for kids.
+We hope to end the search for toddler underwear that doesn't ride up or chafe.
 Be sure to avert your daily underwear crisis and buy your children underwear that is comfy!